kasunJKD/nucifera_predictor/README.md

     - [ ] python_ number of feature select option (notImportant)
     - [ ] python_ feature select option (notImportant)
     - [ ] download csv format if user wanted to add a new batch
+    - [x] everytime new upload happening new schema is created
+    - [x] buttons added to fire models in admin mode

     - [x] go_google auth for register and login users
     - [x] create db connection for model database